dataLanced/dataLanced.Github.io/Healthcare_Project.md

 ---

-### Find "success stories" where patients who came into thie hospital with an emergency (`admission_type_id` is 1), but stayed less than the average time in the hospital
+### Find "success stories" where patients who came into the hospital with an emergency (`admission_type_id` is 1), but stayed less than the average time in the hospital

 To find these success stories, we have to have something in our query like this: `WHERE time_in_hospital < AVG(time_in_hospital)`.
 But actually, this wouldn't work and it would produce an error because we can't use `AVG` in a `WHERE` clause, only in a `SELECT` clause.
 So we have to use a subquery to work around this.
 Here is an example of how we can get what we want:

 <img src="images/SQL Healthcare Project/query10.png?raw=true"/>
 <img src="images/SQL Healthcare Project/output10.png?raw=true"/>

 Subqueries are a useful tool, but they can make things look messy if we have a lot of them to manage.
 Therefore, we can once again use a CTE to make things more neat.
-Last time we used created a `VIEW`, so this time we're going to use `WITH`.
+Last time we created a `VIEW`, so this time we're going to use `WITH`.
 We'll update the query and confirm that the output is still the same as our previous query.

 <img src="images/SQL Healthcare Project/query10.1.png?raw=true"/>
 <img src="images/SQL Healthcare Project/output11.png?raw=true"/>